 University professors are more likely to refer you to postgraduate and PhD students who need some help paying back their tuition fees.

-Whether you are lost in a hexagonal haze of organic chemistry, sinking deep in a hodgepodge of Boyle’s law, left distraught after a class on biochemistry, confused by the covalent bonding of a molecule or frustrated because you can not reconcile the kinetic equation you were presented with during your chemistry course, you should get help as soon as possible in order to not fall behind the rest of the class.
+Whether you are lost in a hexagonal haze of organic chemistry, sinking deep in a hodgepodge of Boyle's law, left distraught after a class on biochemistry, confused by the covalent bonding of a molecule or frustrated because you can not reconcile the kinetic equation you were presented with during your chemistry class, you should get help as soon as possible in order to not fall behind the rest of the class.

 Choosing a tutor can be a daunting experience.
 With so many supposedly qualified private teachers online it is hard to make a choice you can be 100% certain.